Lee Mays

-Lee Mays Jr. (born September 18, 1978) is an American former professional football wide receiver who played for the Pittsburgh Steelers of the National Football League (NFL).
-He was part of their Super Bowl XL championship team over the Seattle Seahawks.
+Lee Mays Jr. (born September 18, 1978) is an American former professional football player who was a wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+He was part of their Super Bowl XL championship team.
+He played college football for the UTEP Miners.

 Early life

 Mays attended Westfield High School in Houston, Texas and was a letterman in football and track.
 In football, he garnered First-team All-District honors as a senior, and Honorable Mention All-District honors as a junior.